by Alan Summers

 Haiku is currently more about the spirit and degree of resonance evoked in the mind of the reader rather than the accomplishment of having fitted it all into a precise form.

-– Stephen Gill, from Conjuring Haiku from the Concrete Sea of Matsuyama by Shaun McKenna, Japan Times, May 2016
+– Stephen Gill, quoted in Conjuring Haiku from the Concrete Sea of Matsuyama by Shaun McKenna, Japan Times, May 2016

 We tend to want to over-explain rather than create a simple attempt to tell: Instead we must edit ourselves so we hint, and to let the reader explain to us.

 Haiku is often the art of implication, tension, and resonance: We bring in something lateral, something “off screen” to let the reader join up at least some of the dots, complete the incomplete, and add their own take, interpretation, and breakdown of the poem, adding their own “ending”.

 The reader is the ending.

 English-language haiku are not statements or mere descriptions and reports: We need to avoid directing or controlling the reader.
 It’s the reader who should be in command, and not the original author/poet as can be the case in other poetry where the poet may command the reader.
 A haiku poet can want the reverse, for the reader to be in control, taking their meanings and comprehension, and life experiences to the poem.
 We, “The Reader”, are also units of intellect, and we will inform those haiku poems, directly, or in other ways.
 If we use, as poets, the horizontal and vertical axis of haiku 3 we can assist and enable the reader to see through the poem to themselves: We surely want the reader to see back to themselves?